muellan/metacache/docs/gpu_version.md

 This corresponds to the CPU version compiled with `make MACROS="-DMC_TARGET_ID_TYPE=uint32_t"`

-**Note that a database build by the GPU version may not be queried by the CPU version.
-It is however possible to query databases on the GPU that were build by the corresponding CPU version if it fits in GPU memory.**
+**Note that a database build by the GPU version can be queried by the corresponding CPU version and vice versa.
+The only restriction is the available (GPU) memory.**

 ## Differences to CPU version